Harris Health System Faculty

 L. John Kertz PT, NCS

 L. John Kertz graduated from the University of St. Thomas in 1995 with a Bachelor of Arts in biology.
-He received his Master of Science from Texas Woman's University in 1997.
+He received his Master of Science in Physical Therapy from Texas Woman's University in 1997.
 John began his career as a traveling physical therapist, working in a variety of inpatient and outpatient settings encompassing both neurologic and orthopedic patients.
 Since 2000, John has specialized in spinal cord injury at the Michael E. DeBakey VA Medical center, working with veterans in both the inpatient and outpatient settings.
 John received his certification as a Neurologic Certified Specialist (NCS) from the American Board of Physical Therapy Specialties in 2012.